mantidproject/mantid/dev-docs/source/Testing/ReflectometryGUI/ReflectometryGUITests.rst

 - Go to the Reduction Preview tab.
 - Type ``INTER45455`` into the ``Run`` input.
 Set the ``Angle`` to ``1`` and click ``Load``.
 The instrument view plot should display the data.
 If the plot remains blank then check that you have added the path to your unit test data to your Mantid user directories (see set up instructions).
 - Click the rectangle-select button above the plot and draw a region onto the instrument view.
 The selected detector segments should be summed and the result plotted on the second (slice viewer) plot.
-- Check that multiple regions can be added, and that moving and resizing them updates the slice viewer plot.
+- Check that multiple regions can be added to the instrument view, and that moving and resizing them updates the slice viewer plot.
-- Check that you can delete regions from the instrument view by selecting them and pressing delete on your keyboard.
+- Check that you can delete regions from the instrument view by selecting them and pressing the delete key on your keyboard.
 - Make sure you have at least one region selected on the instrument view.
-Then, next to the slice viewer plot, go to the drop-down underneath the color scale and select ``SymmetricLog10``.
+Then go to the drop-down underneath the color scale (next to the slice viewer plot) and select ``SymmetricLog10``.
 This should allow you to see the counts on the plot more clearly.
 - Click the rectangle select button above the slice viewer plot and draw a ``Signal`` region on the plot.
 A reduction will now be triggered for the selected spectra and the result plotted on the 1D plot.
 - Click the drop-down on the rectangle select button and select ``Transmission``.
 Draw a transmission region onto the slice viewer plot.
 Then, in the same way, add one or more ``Background`` regions.
 The reduction should be re-run each time a region is added: